Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Technical Appendices and Supplementary Material

 \subsection{Implementation Details}

+\textbf{Dataset Details}\quad We keep the original $32\times32$ resolution for CIFAR10-LT and CIFAR100-LT, and resize images to $64 \times 64$ for TinyImageNet-LT and Places-LT, while $256 \times 256$ for ImageNet-LT.
+Same as~\cite{cbdm, diffrop, oclt}, we adopt the same methodology presented in~\cite{cifarlt} to construct long-tailed version datasets with a selected imbalance factor.
+Specifically, we conducted comparison experiments for imbalance factor $0.01$ (Tab.~\ref{tab: SiT on ImageNet-LT}) and $0.001$ (Tab.~\ref{tab: imb-factor 0.001}) on ImageNet-LT.

+\textbf{Batch Resample} is a simple strategy for long-tailed recognition and generation~\cite{oclt}.
+However, it may lead to mode collapse due to repetitive images for tail classes.
+Since our unsupervised contrastive loss relies on pairs of images, batch resampling increases the chance of images from the same tail class appearing in the same batch, which further diversify tail class images.
+We choose batch resampling as an optional strategy for our framework and provide an ablation study in Sec.~\ref{sec:visualization and analysis}.

+\fang{\textbf{Model Architecture Details}\quad As described in Sec.~\ref{sec:method}, the proposed CCUA framework can be applied into UNet-based architecture and Diffusion Transformer.
+In Fig.~\ref{fig:method_details}, we display our UNet-based model and Diffusion Transformer in details.
+As shown in Fig.~\ref{fig:method}, the noise estimation network is divided into two parts, a latent encoded network $e(*)$ and a decoded network $d(*)$.
+In our setting, for UNet-based model, $e(*)$ is defined as the UNet encoder, while $d(*)$ is defined as the UNet decoder, as shown in Fig.~\ref{fig:method_details} (a).
+For Diffusion Transformer, $e(*)$ is defined as all the SiT/DiT blocks, while $d(*)$ is defined as the final linear and adaLN projection layer, as shown in Fig.~\ref{fig:method_details} (b).}

-\textbf{Training Details} We keep the same U-Net backbone used in~\citep{ddpm} for all methods and strictly follow the training configurations of the baseline models~\citep{ddpm, cbdm, oclt}, by setting diffusion scheduler $\beta_1=10^{-4}$ and $\beta_T=0.02$ with T=1000.
-Adam~\citep{adam} optimizer is used to optimize the network while the learning rate is set to 0.0002 after 5000 iterations of the warmup process.
-We use one RTX 4090 GPU to train each model on CIFAR10LT/CIFAR100LT datasets with batch size $64$ while using 2 A100 GPUs for PlacesLT, TinyImageNetLT, and ImageNetLT datasets with batch size $128$.
-During the training process, all methods are trained from scratch for \rebuttal{300k iterations on ImageNetLT dataset, 200k iterations on CIFAR10LT/CIFAR100LT datasets, 100k iterations on TinyImageNetLT and PlacesLT datasets}, while they follow the classifier-free guidance (CFG) algorithm~\citep{cfg}, which randomly drops labels with a probability of 10\%.
-For PlacesLT, TinyImageNetLT, and ImageNetLT datasets, we also apply timestep adaptive weight $t/T$ to infoNCE loss since we find the infoNCE loss could also benefit from such an adaptive weight, like MSE loss.
+\textbf{Training Details}\quad For SiT pipeline, we strictly follow the same training hyper-parameter settings as Dispersive Loss~\cite{wang2025diffuse}.
+We use 4 RTX A6000ada GPUs to train all SiT based models on ImageNet-LT datasets with batch size $48$.
+During the training process, all methods are trained from scratch.
+We report 250k steps, 450k steps, 700k steps, and 900k steps results in Table~\ref{tab: SiT on ImageNet-LT}.
+For DDPM pipeline, we follow the same training configurations of the baseline models~\cite{ddpm, cbdm, oclt}.
+We use one RTX 4090 GPU to train each model on CIFAR10-LT/CIFAR100-LT datasets with batch size $64$ while using 2 A100 GPUs for TinyImageNet-LT and Places-LT, with batch size $128$.
+During the training process, all methods are trained from scratch for 200k iterations on CIFAR10-LT/CIFAR100-LT datasets, 100k iterations on TinyImageNet-LT and Places-LT datasets, while they follow the classifier-free guidance (CFG) algorithm~\cite{cfg}, which randomly drops labels with a probability of 10\%.
+On ImageNet-LT and TinyImageNet-LT datasets, we apply batch resample strategy with the re-balanced factor $0.1$, while we don't apply batch resample strategy on Places-LT and CIFAR10-LT/CIFAR100-LT datasets. \ICLRrebuttal{For all datasets}, we also apply timestep adaptive weight $t/T$ to unsupervised contrastive loss since we find the unsupervised contrastive loss could also benefit from such an adaptive weight, like alignment loss.